MikeAxtell/gsat/README.md

     * DT
     * DBI
     * ggplot2
 * a .gsat.sqlite file.
 This is an sqlite database, intended primarily for the R script's use.
-But it can also be queried using any valid sqlite interface/protocol.
+But it can also be directly queried using any valid sqlite interface/protocol.

 ## Performance
 * Use the option `--processors` to increase the processor cores.
-Do not use a value for `--processors` that exceeds the number of input .fastq files.
+Using a value for `--processors` that exceeds the number of input .fastq files will not increase performance.
 * If analyzing queries using option `--matureFa`, setting the option `--maxEdit` to 0 will speed up the analysis (but will not allow recovery of any close variants to the query sequences).

 ## Testing